New shutters or blinds can breathe fresh life into your home. The trouble is, how do you decide between them?

 Faux wood shutters vs. wood shutters

 It’s possible to buy faux wood shutters made with synthetic materials to give the illusion of wood.
 At Shuttercraft, customers can choose between hardwood and MDF.
 The latter of these is less expensive but slightly less durable.
-It’s important to understand the differences between hardwood or MDF window dressings as each have their own merits.
+It’s important to understand the differences between hardwood and MDF window dressings as each has its own merits.